brandon-kong/motorola-brainstem/README.md

 ## Data

 All data that I'm using will be in the `data_files` folder.
-I kindly ask that if you want to generate data from a function, that you set the file's location to be somewhere in `data_files/generated`, so it doesn't users
+I kindly ask that if you want to generate data from a function, that you set the file's location to be somewhere in `data_files/generated`, so it doesn't confuse users.
+I'm working on documenting the data as well, so users know what the data means and what it represents in the context of our project.

 ## How to use?